Predicting Future Utility: Global Combinatorial Optimization for Task-Agnostic KV Cache Eviction: Introduction

 Based on this insight, we propose \textbf{Long-horizon Utility KV (LU-KV)}, a novel framework for head-wise KV cache budget allocation.
-We introduce a data-driven offline calibration mechanism to profile the \textbf{marginal contribution curves} of individual attention heads.
-Based on this, we formulate the global budget distribution as a combinatorial optimization problem aimed at maximizing expected long-horizon utility retention across all heads.
-To solve this efficiently, we employ a \textbf{convex-hull relaxation} and a greedy solver, ensuring near-optimal budget allocation with minimal computational overhead.
+We introduce a data-driven offline calibration mechanism to profile the marginal contribution curves of individual attention heads.
+To construct these profiles, we formulate the global budget distribution as a combinatorial optimization problem aimed at maximizing the expected long-horizon utility retention across all heads.
+To solve this efficiently, we employ a convex-hull relaxation and a greedy solver, ensuring near-optimal budget allocation with minimal computational overhead.

-Extensive experiments on the LongBench and RULER benchmarks demonstrate the effectiveness of \textbf{LU-KV}.
-Our method achieves an 80\% reduction in KV cache size with minimal performance degradation, while simultaneously reducing inference latency and GPU memory footprint.
+Extensive experiments on the LongBench and RULER benchmarks demonstrate the effectiveness of LU-KV.
+Our method achieves an 80\% reduction in KV cache size with minimal performance degradation.

-Our contributions are summarized as follows: \begin{itemize}[leftmargin=*, nosep] \item We define the \textbf{Optimality Gap} between heuristic metrics and long-horizon utility importance, demonstrating that heuristic score magnitudes are insufficient for cross-head budget allocation. \item We formulate budget allocation as a global utility maximization problem and introduce an efficient solver using \textbf{convex-hull relaxation} and \textbf{marginal-utility-based greedy allocation}. \item We propose an \textbf{offline profiling protocol} that leverages the structural stability of LLMs, enabling \textbf{zero-overhead} online execution via a pre-computed lookup table. \item We conduct extensive evaluations across diverse long-context benchmarks to validate the effectiveness and robustness of our proposed methods. \end{itemize} \normalcolor
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=*, nosep] \item We identify a critical gap between heuristic importance metrics and long-horizon marginal utility in head-wise KV eviction, as these metrics fail to reflect the true long-horizon marginal contribution of tokens in certain heads. \item We formulate budget allocation as a long-term utility maximization problem and introduce an efficient solver using convex-hull relaxation and a marginal-utility-based greedy strategy.
+Furthermore, we propose an offline profiling protocol for practical deployment. \item We conduct extensive evaluations across diverse long-context benchmarks to validate the effectiveness and robustness of our proposed methods.